On the 9th and 10th of November, another successful workshop took place in Belgrade, Serbia.

 Home visitors can help deliver personalized care and assistance directly to families and communities in need.
 However, in many countries in Europe and Central Asia home visits that are provided through the health sector are often narrowly focused on physical health and medical content, do not reach the most vulnerable and are not tailored to the specific needs and circumstances of individual families.

-ISSA and UNICEF ECARO collaborated to develop a Resource Package for Home Visitors, which draws on the most recent scientific evidence and the Nurturing Care Framework (The Lancet, 2016)
+ISSA and UNICEF ECARO collaborated to develop a Resource Package, which draws on the most recent scientific evidence and the Nurturing Care Framework (The Lancet, 2016)

 The modules are accompanied by supporting tools, urging the learner to actively engage in reflection and delivering guidance on the knowledge, skills, attitudes and practices required for home visitors in their new and enriched role.